jonmiles/bootstrap-treeview/README.md

 Sets the border color for the component; set showBorder to false if you don't want a visible border.

+#### checkboxFirst
+Boolean.
+Default: false

+Swaps the node icon with the checkbox, used in conjunction with showCheckbox.

 #### checkedIcon
 String, class names(s).
 Default: "glyphicon glyphicon-check" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)